 Lawful, fair and transparent data processing

-___________U3A requests personal information from potential members and members for membership applications and for sending communications about their involvement with the U3A.
+Loch Leven Curling Club requests personal information from potential members and members for membership applications and for sending communications about their involvement with Loch Leven Curling Club.
 The forms used to request personal information will contain a privacy statement informing potential members and members as to why the information is being requested and what the information will be used for.
-The lawful basis for obtaining member information is due to the contractual relationship that the U3A has with individual members.
+The lawful basis for obtaining member information is due to the contractual relationship that Loch Leven Curling Club has with individual members.
 In addition members will be asked to provide consent for specific processing purposes.
-U3A members will be informed as to who they need to contact should they wish for their data not to be used for specific purposes for which they have provided consent.
+Loch Leven Curling Club members will be informed as to who they need to contact should they wish for their data not to be used for specific purposes for which they have provided consent.
 Where these requests are received they will be acted upon promptly and the member will be informed as to when the action has been taken.

 Processed for specified, explicit and legitimate purposes

-Members will be informed as to how their information will be used and the Committee of _________________U3A will seek to ensure that member information is not used inappropriately.
+Members will be informed as to how their information will be used and the Committee of Loch Leven Curling Club will seek to ensure that member information is not used inappropriately.
 Appropriate use of information provided by members will include:

-Communicating with members about _______________U3A events and activities
+Communicating with members about Loch Leven Curling Club events and activities

-Group conveners communicating with group members about specific group activities

-Consent will be sought in order to add members details to the direct mailing information for the Third Age Trust magazines – Third Age Matters and Sources
+Consent will be sought in order to send members’ details to Scottish Curling

-Sending members information about Third Age Trust events and activities

 Communicating with members about their membership and/or renewal of their membership

 Communicating with members about specific issues that may have arisen during the course of their membership

-_________________U3A will ensure that group conveners are made aware of what would be considered appropriate and inappropriate communication.
-Inappropriate communication would include sending U3A members marketing and/or promotional materials from external service providers.

-_______________U3A will ensure that members' information is managed in such a way as to not infringe an individual members rights which include:
+Loch Leven Curling Club will ensure that members' information is managed in such a way as to not infringe an individual member’s rights which include:

 The right to be informed